sipeki/FinalProject/README.md

 ## Future Improvements

-* Presistent constant DNS record for the website by implementng route 53.
+* Constant DNS record for the website by implementng route 53.
 * Repackage the front end container rebuild the container with a NGINX image by rebuilding with NG Server
 * Granular security for user account access with groups for specific tasks for team members